MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/asysco-zos-migration-content.md

 - Asysco has proven single-application scalability equivalent to at least 28,000 million IBM mainframe instructions per second (MIPS).

-- You can scale out the VM server sets to provide more throughput.
-For more information, see [Virtual machine scale sets](/azure/virtual-machine-scale-sets/overview).
+- Each set of servers can scale out to provide more throughput.
+For information, see [Virtual machine scale sets](/azure/virtual-machine-scale-sets/overview).

 ### Security